-Berlin was not where I had lived and died in the 1940s.
-Nevertheless, it was my first time returning to Germany since those horrific days.
+Berlin was not where I had lived and died in the 1940s, yet it marked my first return to Germany since those days of devastation.

-One of the books on my WWII and post-WWII Germany reading list is The Ghosts of Berlin by Brian Ladd, which analyzes the city’s urban landscape within the context of its dark history.
-Getting into this reading list, especially starting with The Berlin Wall by Frederick Taylor, has rekindled memories of my brief time spent in Berlin.
+Among the books on my reading list focusing on World War II and postwar Germany is The Ghosts of Berlin by Brian Ladd, which examines the city's urban landscape through the lens of its dark and complex history.
+Engaging with this reading list—particularly beginning with The Berlin Wall by Frederick Taylor—has resurfaced memories of my brief time in Berlin, a city where history is etched into every street and structure.

-“You will remember things,” I “heard” one of the ghosts that has taken up residence in my house say.
-Berlin was not where I had lived and died in the 1940s.
-Nevertheless, it was my first time returning to Germany since those horrific days.
-“The ghosts will read your history, and they will want to show you terrible things,” he said, slicing sharply through my thoughts, like icicles slashing through the folds of my brain.
+“You will remember things,” one of the ghosts residing in my house said—or rather, impressed upon me in a way that bypassed spoken words entirely.
+Berlin was not where I had lived and died in the 1940s, yet it marked my first return to Germany since those days of devastation.
+“The ghosts will read your history,” he continued, his presence slicing through my thoughts like icicles piercing the folds of my brain.
+“They will want to show you things.”

-I nervously laughed.
-“I’m sure you guys will serve as beacons for others, waving your large ethereal banners, advertising: Empath alert, empath alert!
-She was once one of us, and now has the ability to communicate!”
+I laughed nervously.
+“I’m sure you’ll all serve as beacons for others, waving your ethereal banners and announcing: Empath alert, empath alert!
+She was one of us and now she can communicate!”

 From Spook Fest to WWII: The Slow Emergence of Truth